Key TakeAways

 Skilled Worker Visa Benefits

-- Flexibility: Allows employer changes with a new CoS, supporting career mobility.
+- Flexibility: Job/employer changes possible with new CoS; suits career progression.

-- Simplified Eligibility: No English language requirement, reducing administrative barriers.
+- Simplified Eligibility: No English requirement; easier admin.

-- Family Inclusion: Dependants (spouse, children) can join with work and study rights.
+- Family Inclusion: Dependants allowed with work/study rights.

 Benefits Analysis